 TECHNICAL SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Road Maintenance and Repair - - Local (cont) 5 Unsealed roads are well maintained through resheeting being carried out with sufficient frequency.
 Time between re-sheeting by road category.
 C1 = 12 C2 = 15 C3 = 20 0 N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
 6 Pot hole patching is carried out on a regular basis.
-Pot hole repair undertaken within number of days from notification. < 7 7-10 days N Oct 4,947 Nov 3,103 Dec 2,655 7 Roads within the network are inspected on a regular basis and inspection reports used to inform the maintenance and repair schedule.
+Pot hole repair undertaken within number of days from notification. < 7 7-10 days N 7 Roads within the network are inspected on a regular basis and inspection reports used to inform the maintenance and repair schedule.
 Number of inspections per year (including condition rating) per road.
 4 N/A Υ Routine inspections suspended due to flood damage.
 Road conditions documented through natural disaster recovery works.
 8 Road drainage systems working satisfactorily.
-Annual number of incidents of pavement damage or road closure due to lack of maintenance on drainage systems. < 5 < 5 Υ No incidents this Q. Road Maintenance and Repair - - Regional 1 Condition rating for the Regional Road network (pavement) meets standard. % of road pavement asset condition rating ≥ average.
-90% < 90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
-2 Condition rating for the regional bridge and major culvert network meets standard. % of bridge/major culvert asset condition rating ≥ average 90% < 90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
+Annual number of incidents of pavement damage or road closure due to lack of maintenance on drainage systems. < 5 <5 Y No incidents this quarter.
+Road Maintenance and Repair - - Regional 1 Condition rating for the Regional Road network (pavement) meets standard. % of road pavement asset condition rating ≥ average.
+90% <90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
+2 Condition rating for the regional bridge and major culvert network meets standard. % of bridge/major culvert asset condition rating ≥ average 90% <90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
 3 Regional Roads are generally accessible all year round.
-Number of closures per year. < 5 < 5 Y Roads closed by Traffic Management Centre only when motor vehicle accidents occur.
+Number of closures per year. < 5 <5 Y Roads closed by Traffic Management Centre only when motor vehicle accidents occur.

-TECHNICAL SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Road Maintenance and Repair - Regional (cont) 4 Roads within the network are inspected on a regular basis and inspection reports are used to inform the maintenance and repair schedule.
+TECHNICAL SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Road Maintenance and Repair - - Regional (cont) 4 Roads within the network are inspected on a regular basis and inspection reports are used to inform the maintenance and repair schedule.
 Number of inspections per year per road.
-4 > 4 Y 5 Pot hole patching is carried out on a regular basis.
-Number of days from notification that pot hole repair undertaken. <7 7-10 days N Oct 4,947 Nov 3,103 Dec 2,655 6 Road drainage systems working satisfactorily.
-Annual number of incidents of pavement damage or road closure due to lack of maintenance on drainage systems. < 5 < 5 Y No incidents this Q. Aerodromes 1 Aerodrome runways are maintained with sufficient regularity Number of incidents related to aerodrome runways per year None None Y Maintenance performed to schedule.
-2 Aerodromes are available for use Number of days per year where an aerodrome is unavailable for use < 5 0 Y 3 Aerodromes meet safety and legislative requirements Time taken for completion of action items from Civil Aviation Safety Authority Audit and Obstacle Limitation Surveys 1 month Over 1 month N Awaiting assistance with NOTAM.
+4 >4 Y Routine inspections suspended due to flood damage.
+Road conditions documented through natural disaster recovery works.
+5 Pot hole patching is carried out on a regular basis.
+Number of days from notification that pot hole repair undertaken. < 7 7-10 days N 6 Road drainage systems working satisfactorily.
+Annual number of incidents of pavement damage or road closure due to lack of maintenance on drainage systems. < 5 < 5 Y No incidents this quarter.
+Aerodromes 1 Aerodrome runways are maintained with sufficient regularity Number of incidents related to aerodrome runways per year None None Y Maintenance performed to schedule 2 Aerodromes are available for use Number of days per year where an aerodrome is unavailable for use < 5 0 Y 3 Aerodromes meet safety and legislative requirements Time taken for completion of action items from Civil Aviation Safety Authority Audit and Obstacle Limitation Surveys 1 month Over 1 month N A number of matters acquitted, localised changes to line marking awaits contractor engagement.
 4 Upon completion of the LEP review and classification of Council land at the aerodrome as operational land, a Development Application be lodged for construction of a new two (2) bay Fire Brigade shed incorporating offices and equipment storage rooms at the Coonabarabran Aerodrome.
 DA lodged for construction of new two-bay Fire Brigade shed incorporating offices and equipment storage rooms at the Coonabarabran Aerodrome.
 Yes No N Land classification complete.
 Awaiting information from RFS on scope and funding for the development.